Have you found yourself asking, “What is flatbed trucking?” Are you already familiar with curtainside trailers and other types of trailers?

 - More driving hazards than usual

-- Dealing with the elements can make the job more difficult
+- Natural elements that make the job more difficult

-Unlike flatbed trucking, dry van trucking entails using a vehicle with all four walls and a roof to ship freight from one location to another.
-Dry van trucks provide protection from the elements that are hard to find with flatbed trucking, but they don’t offer the same flexibility as flatbeds.
+Unlike flatbed trucking, dry van trucking entails the use of a vehicle or a trailer with an enclosed cargo area.
+Dry van trucks provide drivers with protection from the elements, which is hard to come by with flatbed trucking, though the trucks don’t offer the same flexibility as flatbeds.

-Along with flexibility, another advantage that flatbed shipping holds over dry van shipping is the fact that there are more ways to load freight onto a flatbed as opposed to a dry van.
-Dry van trailers are typically restricted to loading cargo from the front to the rear, while flatbed trailers allow for multiple loading options.
+Along with flexibility, flatbed shipping holds another advantage over dry van shipping: There are multiple ways to load freight onto a flatbed.
+Dry van trailers are typically restricted to loading cargo from the rear to the front, while flatbed trailers also allow for loading from the sides or top.

 Should I Become a Flatbed Trucker?